juliaafonsoo/gpt-from-scratch/README.md

-It`s a very basic gpt that predicts what Shakespear would write based on a txt file with his texts compiled
+It`s a basic gpt using PyTorch that predicts what Shakespear would write based on a txt file with his texts compiled.
+It is based on the paper "Attention is All You Need" and OpenAI's GPT-2 / GPT-3.
+We used autoregressive language modeling framework.